ashish-k-s/archive-ravello-bp/README.md

 # archive-ravello-bp
-Tool to archive disk images and metadata of your blueprint on Ravello cloud and store it locally
+Tool to archive disk images and metadata of your blueprint on Ravello cloud and store it locally.
+Local backup of Ravello blueprint is useful for migration from Ravello to other cloud environment.

 ## Objective